 You want a company working for you that is tried and tested.
 A company that has a dearth of experience to offer, lower prices and better management of rented properties.
 Your prize investment deserves an expert looking out for your best interest.

-Suzana Wade, Locate Property CEO, on what it takes to be Brisbane’s Best Property Manager
+Locate Property, Principal Licensee talks about what it takes to be Brisbane’s Best Property Manager

 Property Management is highly demanding and takes a unique set of skills.
 Between finding the right tenants, ensuring low vacancies and high returns, keeping up to date with maintenance, and communicating between the different parties, there’s a lot to juggle.
 If the fundamentals are not in place, it can become a nightmare for owners and tenants alike.